realworldocaml/book/book/first-class-modules/README.md

   (string, (module Query_handler_instance)) Hashtbl.Poly.t = <fun>
 ```

-Now, we need a function that dispatches to a handler using a dispatch table:
+Then, we'll need a function that dispatches to a handler using a
+dispatch table:

 ```ocaml env=query_handler
 # let dispatch dispatch_table name_and_query =